 Murdoch poured $30 million into the February 2011 launch of the newspaper tailored for the tablet format, transferring the New York Post's Page Six editor Richard Johnson to the new platform among other high profile staffers, in the hope of creating a viable, paid digital platform for the growing tablet readership.

 Also read: Did The Daily Launch Too Early?

-But the digital newspaper has only attracted 100,000 subscribers.
+But the digital newspaper has had limited success.

 Earlier this month after rumors circulated that The Daily might be shut down Angelo told his staff to ignore "the haters."